sukruthreddy2004/palindrome-checker/README.md

-📄 Palindrome Checker (Python)
+ Palindrome Checker (Python)

 A simple and effective Python project that checks whether a given word or sentence is a palindrome.
 This project is part of Dodla Sai Sukruth Reddy’s Python Developer Roadmap, focusing on string manipulation and decision-making.

-🚀 Features
+--> Features

-Checks words and full sentences
+1.Checks words and full sentences

-Ignores spaces
+2.Ignores spaces

-Case-insensitive
+3.Case-insensitive

-Uses Python string slicing
+4.Uses Python string slicing

-Beginner-friendly
+5.Beginner-friendly

-Job-ready clean code
+6.Job-ready clean code

-📌 Example Input/Output
+--->Example Input/Output

+Input: madam
+Output: 'madam' is a palindrome.

 Input:

-madam

-Output:

-'madam' is a palindrome.

-Input:

 Never odd or even
 Output:
 'Never odd or even' is a palindrome.

-🛠️ How it Works
+---> How it Works

-Takes user input
+1.Takes user input

-Removes spaces
+2.Removes spaces

-Converts to lowercase
+3.Converts to lowercase

-Compares string with its reverse using slicing
+4.Compares string with its reverse using slicing 5.Prints result

-Prints result

-🧠 Python Concepts Used
+--->Python Concepts Used

-Variables

-Input
+1.Variables
+2.Input

-String methods
+3.String methods

-String slicing ([::-1])
+4.String slicing ([::-1])

-If/else decision making
+5.If/else decision making

-Function definition
+6.Function definition